 If you wait until the last minute to buy the things you need, you will probably end up spending more.
 The store sales are starting NOW, which means you’ve got to get your game face on and come up with a plan of attack.
 The best thing to do is to spend some time figuring out all the food dishes you will need to make this holiday season, starting with Thanksgiving all the way through New Year’s Eve.
 Be sure to include holiday meals, baking, and any entertaining you plan to do.

 Once you’ve got your menu in place, create a “master list” of all the ingredients you will need between now and January 1st.
 Then you can shop the grocery sales each week & buy the items that you need when they are on sale, not right when you need them!

-If you haven’t yet printed the free LWSL Holiday Planning Guide, be sure to do that right away.
+If you haven’t yet printed the free LWSL Holiday Planner, be sure to do that right away.
 Along with priority setting, budget planning, & gift planning, there are pages to help you plan your menu and your master grocery list.